Perkedel/Lah-Mboh/docs/Tutorial/SourcePortsAndIwads.md

 > [!NOTE]
 > This article may contains wrong information due to lack of intels.
 > If you have any corrections & suggestions, feel free to submit the Issue using `Bug` template.
+>
+> Developers may edit the source port for their specific project.
+> For best result, use the binary provided with from the IWAD if you'd like to play e.g. TCs, or a standalone designed game.

 ## Legends